ekumenlabs/rmf_inorbit_dashboard/README.md

 When running the demo, make sure to refer to the [account setup](https://github.com/inorbit-ai/rmf_inorbit_examples/blob/main/rmf_inorbit_demos/README.md#account-setup) or obtain the keys.

-To launch the demo, add the InOrbit API key as an environment variable:
+You need two separate workspaces in the same docker container to launch the demo and the dashboard.
+You can use [Tmux]((https://github.com/tmux/tmux/wiki)) for this purpose.

 ```
 echo "export INORBIT_API_KEY=<your api key>" >> ~/.bashrc